 The key factors are to keep your hands clean, do the washing up thoroughly and not to leave food lying around in the sun for flies to feast on.
 Sunburn can ruin a holiday and we’re more likely to bare skin that never normally gets exposed and is thus more vulnerable.
 Adults are as much at risk as children so, after sorting out the kids, slap some sun protection on yourself; better still, get them apply their own to raise their awareness.

 It’s easy for youngsters running riot all day in the sun to become dehydrated unless you keep topping them up.
-Supply them with a Batboy or Butterfly Girl water bottle will help to ensure they maintain liquid levels.
+A good water bottle will help to ensure they maintain liquid levels.
 Mixing up fruit juices and calling it special ‘jungle juice’ virtually guarantees they’ll be swigging all day.
 Finding out the location of the nearest A&E is rather like taking out insurance and can head off much of the feeling of helplessness, even panic, if one of you has an accident.

 Site Reception should have details of local health facilities.
 If not, ask them why not?
 A modest amount of organisation and discipline will soon establish a routine that will ensure a healthy time outdoors for all the family without having to fuss and worry, leaving more time to have fun.